Call 911 if the child:

 While You're Waiting for Medical Help

 If your child is breathing normally, keep your child safe:

 - Place your child on the floor on their side and clear away objects that are in close proximity.

 - Loosen tight clothing surrounding the head or neck.

 - Don't put anything in your child's mouth or try to stop the convulsion unless your pediatrician has told you what to do.

-- If your child vomits, move him onto his side and clear out his mouth.
+- If your child vomits, move them onto their side and clear out their mouth.

-- Don't try to hold your child down or restrain his movements.
+- Don't try to hold your child down or restrain their movements.